lichen-community-systems/Flocking/README.md

 Credits
 -------

 Flocking was written by Colin Clark.
-It was named after a piece by [James Tenney](http://www.plainsound.org/JTwork.html), a teacher, composer, and early pioneer of computer music.
+It is named after a piece by [James Tenney](http://www.plainsound.org/JTwork.html), who was a brilliant composer, thinker, and early pioneer of computer music.
 I hope you find this library useful enough to create projects as beautiful and inspiring as Jim's _Flocking_.

 Thanks to Dave Humphrey and his team for their awesome work on the Firefox 4 Audio Data API.
 Thanks to Alex Geddie for teaching me a ton about synthesis and computer music.